Here’s my step-by-step guide on how to find the best editor for you and your manuscript.

 You may have been told you should ask to see editing samples of previous works, but if so, you’ve been ill-advised.
 Very few editors will do this.
 Client confidentiality is of the utmost importance, and it would be unethical of me to share the ‘before and after’ of editing.
 This is where testimonials come into play.
 Many editors also have a portfolio of the various books they’ve worked on.
 However, many, myself included, don’t indicate the particular level of editing as often the lines can be blurred, and bear in mind there may have been subsequent editorial input.

 There are numerous reasons why using the ‘Look Inside’ feature on Amazon, or even purchasing a book, is not a good judgement of an editor’s skills.
-An author is under no obligation to accept any changes advised by the editor; the manuscript may not have had the number of editing passes that it ideally needed; the book may not have been professionally proofread … and so on.
-And of course it’s impossible to know what shape the original manuscript was in.
+An author is under no obligation to accept any changes advised by the editor; the manuscript may not have had the number of editing passes that it ideally needed; the book may not have been professionally proofread; the author may have been on a tight budget, and so on … And, of course, it’s impossible to know what shape the original manuscript was in.

 Testimonials and repeat clients are reliable indicators.
 Also, most editors have their niches and areas of interest and expertise (usually mentioned on their website or directory entry), so see if these align with your manuscript or if you have some common ground that you can build on.
+It’s important to choose an editor who is familiar with your genre or subject matter.
+Not only will they be familiar with audience expectations, but different types of editing require very different skills, so be wary of those who claim to edit everything.
 If something sparks a connection, no matter how small, that can be the foundation of a great working relationship.
-I know that many random things – such as my years of music industry experience and subsequent living aboard a sailing yacht in various European countries – have resulted in rewarding and enduring working relationships with authors, who have since become not only repeat clients but friends.
+I know that many random things – such as my years of music industry experience and subsequent living aboard a sailing yacht in various European countries – have resulted in rewarding and enduring working relationships with authors, who have since become not only repeat clients but good friends.

 Should an editor offer a free sample edit?